Acoustic Guitar Lessons in Omaha, NE

 Whether you’re a total beginner or someone ready to refine your rhythm, vocals, or strumming patterns, I tailor each lesson to your goals.
 My acoustic guitar lessons in Omaha are relaxed, uplifting, and designed to help you actually enjoy the learning process.

-Acoustic Guitar Lessons in Omaha and Surrounding Areas
+Guitar Lessons in Omaha and Surrounding Areas

 If you’re in Omaha, Elkhorn, Fremont, or nearby, I’d love to help you get started.
 I offer in-person guitar lessons that focus on clarity, consistency, and creativity—so you’ll leave every session with real skills and motivation to keep playing.
 I provide adult guitar lessons as well as lessons for kids, tailoring each session to your experience level and goals.